RED HOOK THEN TO NOW: marsh, mill pond, port, derelict, renewal

 The late 1930s is when the last of Red Hook's marsh is filled.
 That is when streets are constructed over all of Red Hook on the grid envisioned 100 years before by Col. Daniel Richards.
 This final phase occurs when the NYCHA Red Hook East development is built in 1938, followed by the ballfields and pool.
 NYCHA Red Hook West is built in 1955.

-Since the late 1990's, the media has often reported that the construction of public housing is one on the changes that drags Red Hook down (the construction of the BQE and containerization leading to the departure of shipping are the other two factors often cited).
+During the late 1990's and into the first decade of the 21st century, the media often reported that the construction of public housing is one on the changes that drags Red Hook down (the construction of the BQE and containerization leading to the departure of shipping are the other two factors often cited).

 However, when the NYCHA houses are built in Red Hook, they are hailed as a great improvement and are popular -not surprising, given the many acres of Red Hook that still have shantytowns, a squatter colony, and the rough land of a waste dump that recently filled former marsh and tide mill ponds.